-The easement terms include access for restoration and enhancement work.
+Trout stream easement terms include access for restoration and enhancement work.
 Although no work specific to the parcel list is currently planned or funded, future work may be done by DNR or partner organizations using funding form various sources, including OHF.
+Land acquired in fee will be brought up to minimum development standards with this funding, but any restoration or enhancement of habitat would be funded from other sources, including future OHF appropriations.